Comparisons11 min read

 Customer Support

-Both offer 24/7 live chat, which is the baseline expectation in 2026.
-Surfshark's chat responses tend to be faster — typically under 2 minutes in my testing.
-IPVanish's support is competent but can drag during peak hours.
-Both have solid knowledge bases, though Surfshark's documentation is noticeably better organized.
+Both offer round-the-clock live chat, which is table stakes in 2026.
+Surfshark's support team typically responds in under 2 minutes from my testing.
+IPVanish is competent but sometimes drags during busy hours.
+Both have decent help sections, though Surfshark's documentation is noticeably better organized.

 Winner: Surfshark (slightly)